 Revlon, Inc. previously disclosed in its Annual Report on Form 10-K for the year ended December 31, 2004, which it filed with the SEC on March 10, 2005, that it intended to include the required reports and attestations concerning its internal control over financial reporting required under Section 404 of the Sarbanes-Oxley Act of 2002 ("Sarbanes-Oxley") and the related SEC rules and regulations in an amendment to its Annual Report on Form 10-K in accordance with the SEC's exemptive order in SEC Release No. 50754, which provided qualified issuers with a 45-day extension for filing these reports and attestations.
-Revlon, Inc. has recently completed its analysis, documentation and testing of its system of internal control over financial reporting and has prepared its report on the effectiveness of its internal control over financial reporting, and Revlon, Inc.'s independent registered public accounting firm, KPMG LLP, has completed its audit and report on management's assessment of its internal control over financial reporting, each of which are required to be included in Revlon, Inc.'s Annual Report on Form 10-K for the fiscal year ended December 31, 2004 under Section 404 of Sarbanes-Oxley and the SEC's related rules and regulations.
+Revlon, Inc. has recently completed its analysis, documentation and testing of its system of internal control over financial reporting and has prepared its report on the effectiveness of its internal control over financial reporting, and Revlon, Inc.'s independent registered public accounting firm, KPMG LLP, has completed its audit and report on management's assessment of its internal control over financial reporting to be included in Revlon, Inc.'s Annual Report on Form 10-K for the fiscal year ended December 31, 2004 under Section 404 of Sarbanes-Oxley and the SEC's related rules and regulations.
 Accordingly, Revlon, Inc. is filing this Annual Report on Form 10-K/A to include such reports and attestations.

-Revlon, Inc. also disclosed in its Annual Report on Form 10-K for the year ended December 31, 2004 that its wholly-owned subsidiary, Revlon Consumer Products Corporation ("Products Corporation"), intended to complete in the first quarter of 2005 a refinancing of its 81/8% Senior Notes due 2006 and its 9% Senior Notes due 2006.
-As previously announced on March 16, 2005, Products Corporation completed an offering of \$310 million aggregate principal amount of 91/2% Senior Notes due 2011 and used the proceeds to, among other things, defease all of the \$116.2 million aggregate principal amount outstanding of its 81/8% Senior Notes and all of the \$75.5 million aggregate principal amount outstanding of its 9% Senior Notes, each of which will be redeemed on April 15, 2005, and also prepaid \$100 million of the term loan facility under its 2004 credit agreement (together, the "2005 Refinancing Transactions").
+Revlon, Inc. also disclosed in its Annual Report on Form 10-K for the year ended December 31, 2004 that its wholly-owned subsidiary, Revlon Consumer Products Corporation ("Products Corporation"), intended to complete in the first quarter of 2005 a refinancing of its 8 1/8% Senior Notes due 2006 and its 9% Senior Notes due 2006.
+As previously announced on March 16, 2005, Products Corporation completed an offering of \$310 million aggregate principal amount of 91⁄2% Senior Notes due 2011 and used the proceeds to, among other things, defease all of the \$116.2 million aggregate principal amount outstanding of its 9% Senior Notes, each of which will be redeemed on April 15, 2005, and also prepaid \$100 million of the term loan facility under its 2004 credit agreement (together, the "2005 Refinancing Transactions").
 Accordingly, this Annual Report on Form 10-K/A amends certain information regarding the consummation of the 2005 Refinancing Transactions.